 The Masonic Cancer Center Women’s Health Scholar is funded through the UMN Masonic Cancer Center to support one researcher whose work focuses on the cancers that occur mainly in women including important gender differences in cancer incidence, presentation, survivorship, treatment, pain, and pathology.

-The Women’s Health Scholar is funded through an endowment presented to the Deborah E. Powell Center for Women’s Health in 2010 to support research and education related to the improvement of the health and well-being of women, especially menopausal women.
+The Aging Women's Health Research Scholar is funded through an endowment presented to the Deborah E. Powell Center for Women’s Health in 2010 to support research and education related to the improvement of the health and well-being of women, especially menopausal women.